cjnaz/cjnfuncs/tools/configman_head.md

 The config file:

 ```
 # configman_ex2.cfg

 # Demonstrating:
 #   Logging control params
 #   Param naming, Separators, Value types
+#   Multi-line values
 #   Sections, Defaults
 #   Imports

 # Logging setups
 # **** NOTE 1
 LogLevel=       20                              # Logging module levels: 10:DEBUG, 20:INFO, 30:WARNING (default), 40:ERROR, 50:CRITICAL
 LogFile         configman_ex2.log               # Full path, or relative to core.tool.log_dir_base

-# Example param definitions - name-value pairs that are whitespace, "=", or ":" separated
+# Example param definitions - name-value pairs separated by whitespace, '=', or ':'
-# **** NOTE 2
+# **** NOTE 2, **** NOTE 3
-I'm_tall!
-True        # Most any chars supported in a param name - All but '#' or separators, nor start with '['
+# All valid chars, except the separators, are allowed in a param name.
+# A param name cannot start with '[', which starts a section name.
+Im_tall!
+True                            # Whitespace separator between name-value
 Test.Bool       false                           # '.' is not special.
 True and false values not case sensitive, stored as bools
+No_Value_bool                                   # Param with no value becomes a True boolean
 7893&(%$,.nasf||\a@=Hello                       # '=' separator, with or without whitespace
 again:true                                      # ':' separator, with or without whitespace

-# **** NOTE 3
 a_str     =     6 * 7                           # configman does not support calculations, so this is loaded as a str
+a_quoted_str =  "Value stored without the quotes" # equivalent to unquoted string
 a_int           7
-a_bool    :     False       # True and false values not case sensitive, stored as bools
+a_bool    :     false                           # True and false values not case sensitive, stored as bools
 a_float         42.0
+a_float_as_str  '42.0'                          # Force load as str
-    a_list:         ["hello", 3.14, {"abc":42.}]    # Indentation is allowed, and ignored
+    a_list:     ["hello", 3.14, {"abc":42.}]    # Indentation (leading whitespace) is allowed, and ignored
     a_dict:     {"six":6, 3:3.0, 'pi':3.14}
     a_tuple=    ("Im a tuple", 7.0)

+# Values may span multiple lines by using the '\' continuation character
+multi_line_list = ['hello',   \                 # continuation line with discarded comment
+    'goodbye',  \
+\   # Full-line comment discarded.
+Continuation character on each line.
+\
+                'another line', 5, True\        # Whitespace before/after continuation char is discarded
+                ]
+multi_line_str : Generally, \
+    don't use quotes \
+    within multi-line strings.\
+    Check results carefully.

 # Sections are supported
 # **** NOTE 3, **** NOTE 4
-[ Bad params ]              # Embedded whitespace retained, leading and trailing whitespace is trimmmed off
+[ Bad params ]              # Embedded whitespace retained, leading and trailing whitespace is trimmed off
 # If loadconfig() can't parse the value as a int/bool/float/list/dict/tuple, then the param is loaded as a str
-# Strings within list/dict/tuple must be quoted with either single of double quotes.
+# Strings within list/dict/tuple must be quoted.
 # All of these are loaded as strings:
 bad_list        ["hello", 3.14 {"abc":42.}]     # Missing comma
 bad_tuple=      (Im a tuple, 7.0)               # String <Im a tuple> missing quotes